 To place a delivery order, visit our online ordering system

-The 30-day maximum allowance is 2.5 ounces per patient, unless otherwise indicated by your physician.
+The maximum allowance per visit is 2.5 ounces per patient and maximum monthly is 3.5 ounces, unless otherwise indicated by your physician.
 Your 30-day period is established the first day of purchase.
-Your doctor will decide on the appropriate monthly allowance.
+Your doctor will decide on the appropriate monthly allowance when certifying.

 Registered patients may purchase medical marijuana, by appointment, as often as needed during our regular business hours until their maximum monthly allowance has been reached.